Digital Nomad Exchange

 When we asked people living in Nicaragua about recreational activities, they mentioned...

 "Going swimming in a nice clean swimming pool is an option open to anyone in Granada.
 At least 2 hotels I know of offer this.
 For about $5 you can spend the day at the pool or pool-side bar and enjoy the company of other expats or locals.
 The ChocoMuseum in Granada is one of my favorite places to do this.
 The Hotel Granada on Calle la Calzada down by the lake is another great option.
-It has a beautiful pool," remarked another expat in Granada, Nicaragua.
+It has a beautiful pool," said another expat in Granada, Nicaragua.

 Other Questions: